Electrolite: Release history

-The song was included in R.E.M.'s Warner Brothers greatest-hits compilation In Time: The Best of R.E.M.
+The song was included on R.E.M.'s Warner Brothers greatest-hits compilation In Time: The Best of R.E.M.
 1988–2003.
 The music video appears on the accompanying DVD In View: The Best of R.E.M.
 1988–2003.

-The public debut of the song was performed by Mills and Stipe on June 8, 1997 in New York City for the Tibetan Freedom Concert and released on Tibetan Freedom Concert.
+The public debut of the song was performed by Mills and Stipe on June 8, 1997, in New York City for the Tibetan Freedom Concert and released on Tibetan Freedom Concert.
 Another version recorded on October 27, 1998 for Later with Jools Holland in the BBC Television Centre in London was released as a b-side to "Suspicion" with a recording of "Man on the Moon" from the same performance.
 The July 19, 2003 performance also appears on the Perfect Square DVD.
 A version recorded live in-studio at Clinton Studios in New York City on October 7, 2003 was included in the promotional disc A Joyful Noise – In Time with R.E.M.; the promo includes several other songs from that session.
 R.E.M.'s performance from their 2005 Dublin rehearsals was released on the live album Live at The Olympia and their 2008 performance from Austin City Limits appears on R.E.M.
 Live from Austin, TX.